1.Does the College accept the NBEO?

 7.I can’t complete the Criminal Record Check online.
 How do I proceed?

 If you are unable to satisfy the criteria for using Electronic Identification Verification as per the Ministry’s website, you will be required to complete a Manual Identification Verification (MIV) process.
-Please print out the Consent Form provided by the online system, carefully review and sign the form and send it to the College office, along with a copy of one piece of valid government issued identification, one secondary identification document.
+Please print out the Consent Form provided by the online system, carefully review and sign the form and send it to the College office, along with a copy of along with a primary and secondary ID.

 8.What do “OT” and “TMOD” mean?